walker84837/kitlang-rs/CONTRIBUTING.md

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes, ensuring they adhere to the code style and testing guidelines.
-3. Write clear, concise commit messages (follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)).
+3. Write clear, concise commit messages (please follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)).
 4. Push your branch to your fork and open a pull request against the `main` branch of this repo.
-5. Provide a detailed description of your changes in the pull request, and why they make sense in this repository.
+5. Provide a detailed description of your changes in the pull request, and why they make sense in the context of this repository.

+## FAQs

+1. When do my changes (or issues) get reviewed?
+   Because for now, this is a single-person project, so I don't have all day to review PRs and issues.
+This means that I may not respond *immediately*, but it will be reviewed within a few hours to a day after.

+2. What types of contributions are accepted?
+   I accept mainly:
+   * bug fixes
+   * features (i.e. new functionality, grammar implementations, etc.)
+   * documentation updates
+   Basically any, as long as they make sense in the context of the project.

+3. When is it appropriate to follow up?
+   I check my GitHub inbox fairly often in my free time.
+If by the day after you haven't heard from me, feel free to ping me.